Tell-Tale Signs of Student Mental Health Decline and How to Deal with Them

 Common Symptoms of Anxiety & Depression

 The most obvious sign of depression or an anxiety disorder is, well, feeling depressed or anxious.
+You might feel overwhelmed with life, or need something as simple as help in writing research paper.
 Anxiety can present itself in many forms, and if it interferes with your daily life, it’s time to get the help you need.
 Here are some of the less obvious symptoms of anxiety:

 • diarrhea